valeriog2023/Networks/MULTICAST_NOTES.md

    will cease sending discoveries.
 *  if the same group is mapped to multiple RP, the MA will select the the highest RP IP address.
 *  if there are two announcements where one group is a subset of another but the RPs are different, both will be sent.
-*  All regular routers join the multicast group 224.0.1.40 and listen to the discovery messages and use them to populate their cache
+*  All regular routers join the multicast group **224.0.1.40** and listen to the discovery messages and use them to populate their cache:
    * Negative entries in the cache/discovery are considered first, groups in negative message will be seen as DENSE and RP info ignored.
    * Positive Entries are selected based on longest match
    * Note that a single negative entry could blacklist multiple positive (as it is considered first)
-*  Groups: 224.0.1.39, 224.0.1.40 are propagated across in **dense mode** thorugh the network. (there is no RP) This requires: ```ip pim sparse-dense-mode``` on all interfaces within the multicast domain.
+*  Groups: 224.0.1.39, 224.0.1.40 are propagated across in **dense mode** thorugh the network. (there is no RP) and this requires: ```ip pim sparse-dense-mode``` on all interfaces within the multicast domain.
 You may also want to use the ```no ip dm-fallback``` global command.
    *  An alternative to **spare-dense** mode for 224.0.1.39, 224.0.1.40, is to use **Auto-RP Listener**
       It will only allows those 2 groups to work in **dense** mode and it does not use sparse-dense on the interface (only normal sprse mode)
-   *  In NBMA, you ned to place MA in the Hub because **ip pim nbma** only works in sparse mode but the 2 groups forward traffic in dense mode (the RP can still be some place else)
+   *  In an **NBMA**, you need to place the MA in the Hub and because **ip pim nbma** only works in sparse mode but the 2 groups forward traffic in dense mode (the RP can still be some place else)
-*  If you define a static RP for 224.0.1.39 and 224.0.1.40.
-This will require you to use the ```override``` By default, Auto-RP announcements override a statically configured RP so uf you want them to persist, use the override keyword along with the ip pim rp-address command.
+*  If you define a static RP for a group but also have Auto-RP, you need to use the option ```override```
+   By default, Auto-RP announcements override a statically configured RP so uf you want them to persist, use the override keyword along with the `ip pim rp-address` command.
 *  You can do load balancing and redundnacy by setting:
    * RP1 primary for longest match set of prefixes(1), secondary for summarized set of prefixes(2)
    * RP2 primary for longest match set of prefixes(2), secondary for summarized set of prefixes(1)